Fake toughness is easy to spot.

 Tons of pushups and big muscles are nice.
 And there’s nothing wrong with enjoying them.
 But here’s the thing: eventually you’ll get old.
 The kind of toughness that lasts is an inside game.
 It’s not about having a big body.
 It’s about having a big heart and mind.

-If you liked this post, Steve wrote a whole book about fake versus real toughness, called Do Hard Things!
+If you liked this post, we wrote a whole book about fake versus real toughness, called Do Hard Things!
 Be sure to check it out!

 For a limited time, It's over 30% Off!
 Get your copy today!